 Imagery can allow for expression beyond what we can speak of.
 Returning to a physical place, some for the first time in many years since the original photograph was taken, instigates the recall of old memories and the emotional response to the sights, sounds and smells.
 Loved&Lost is a chance to think back and remember, to tell the story of the person that they have lost and of the day that original photograph was taken, an experience that contributes to the restorative process in overcoming the painful impact of loss.
 This project provides a platform, allowing others to acknowledge their loss, to celebrate the person they love and to show that the loss that they’ve experienced does not have to dictate their identity.

-The project has previously been displayed at The Southbank Centre, London and The Whitworth, Manchester as part of events connecting art and our response to death.
+The project has also been displayed at The Southbank Centre, London and The Whitworth, Manchester as part of events connecting art and our response to death.

 Below are examples of work from the project, with a biography below.
 Please visit the project site to explore the photofilm, still photography and longform interview for each story.

-Simon Bray is a Manchester based documentary & landscape artist, who develops projects exploring place through photography and sound, investigating our connection to place and it’s influence on our personal identity through narratives and the notion of journey.
+Simon Bray is a Manchester based artist, who develops projects exploring place, through photography, text and sound, investigating our connection to place and its influence on our personal identity.